Introduction to Serialization in Java

 public final void writeObject( Object x ) throws IOException

-The above method can be used to serialize an Object.
+You can use the above method to serialize an object.
 This method also sends it to the output stream.
 In the same way, ObjectInputStream class contains the method for object deserializing.

 public final Object readObject() throws IOException, ClassNotFoundException

 The deserialization method retrieves the object from a stream and deserializes the same.
-The return value is again an object, so all that is needed is to cast it to a relevant data type.
+The return value is again an object, so all needed is to cast it to a relevant data type.

 - io.
 The class must implement a serializable interface.

-If someone needs to check if a class is serializable or not, the simple solution is to check if the class implements the java.io.Serializable method; if it does, then it is serializable.
-If it not, then it’s not.
+If someone needs to check if a class is serializable, the simple solution is to check if the class implements the java.io.Serializable method; if it does, then it is serializable.
+If it’s not, then it’s not.
 One should notice that when serializing an object to a file, the standard practice is to give the file a .ser extension.

 Methods

-If these methods are present in the class, they are used for serialization in Java purposes.
+If the class contains these methods, they are used for serialization in Java.

 Method | Description |